dmarx/zero-shot-intent-classifier/README.md

 ## What is this?

 This is probably going to sound archaic in a few months, but a lot of "home assistant" type devices right now use a technique called "slot filling" under the hood.
-A component in a slot-filling system is an "intent" classifier.
-Instead of training one bespoke: if you need one you can probably just use this directly with no or very little modification.
+An "intent" classifier is the component that figures out what the relevant slots are and 'fills' them with values, resulting in a command being emitted and arguments passed.
+Instead of training one bespoke: you can probably just use this directly with no or very little modification.

 ## Setup